 Art can be a versatile form of therapy that can help people of all ages.

-- Indicated a reduction in depression in Parkinson's patients.
+- Diminish depression in Parkinson's patients.

-Michigan State University Extension recognizes that overall human health encompasses many aspects, and positive health outcomes involve integrated mental, physical, social/emotional and environmental approaches.
+Michigan State University Extension recognizes that overall human health encompasses many aspects, and positive health outcomes involve integrated mental, physical, social, emotional, and environmental approaches.
 Art therapy is one approach that has proven to benefit both mental and physical health.

 In addition, if you are interested in learning more about ways Michigan State University Extension can help you be healthier, please check out some of our classes such as Stress Less with Mindfulness and RELAX: Alternatives to Anger.
 You can also visit our self-referral online form to learn more about or sign up for many other classes to improve your health.